Download our new Surrey Child and Family app!

 The information we hold about you is used to:

-To provide services to you such as:
+To provide services to you such as

-To contact you regarding your care, such as:
+To contact you regarding your care, such as

 We may also use, or share, your information for the following purposes:

-Quality, Improvement, and Research:
+Quality, Improvement, and Research

-The Friends and Family Test (FFT):
+The Friends and Family Test (FFT)

-NHS organisations including HCRG Care Group are required to use the Friends & Family Test (FFT) to capture feedback and submit response data to NHS England each month.
 Patients can access the data which will then help them make informed choices about their future care.
-We collect feedback from a number of different channels, including SMS text messaging, online – via our HCRG Care Group website and paper questionnaires/feedback forms. |
+We collect feedback from a number of different channels, including SMS text messaging, online – via our HCRG Care Group website and paper questionnaires/feedback forms.

-Invoice Validation:
+Invoice Validation

-Invoice validation enables us to identify which ICB is responsible for paying for your treatment.
 Section 251 of the NHS Act 2006 provides a statutory legal basis to process data for invoice validation purposes and uses your NHS number to validate payment.
 We can also use your NHS number to check whether your care has been funded through specialist commissioning, which NHS England will pay for.
 The process makes sure that the organisations providing your care are paid correctly.
-For further information please see: NHS Digital – how we use your information for invoice validation |

-Your Summary Care Record:
+Your Summary Care Record

 Your Summary Care Record is a short summary of your GP medical records.
 It tells other health and care staff who care for you about the medicines you take and your allergies.
 This means they can give you better care if you need health care away from your usual doctor’s surgery:

 Staff will ask your permission to look at your SCR (except in an emergency where you are unconscious, for example) and only staff with the right levels of security clearance can access the system.
-SCRs improve care, but if you don’t want to have one you can opt out.
-Tell your GP or fill in a SCR Opt-out form and give it to your GP Practice. |

-We have installed CCTV systems in our premises for the purposes of public and staff safety and crime and prevention and detection.
-In all locations, signs are displayed notifying you that CCTV is in operation and providing details of who to contact for further information.
-Images captured by CCTV will be deleted 30 days after the CCTV footage was taken.
-However, on occasions there may need to be a need to keep images for longer, for example where a crime is being investigated.
 You have the right to see CCTV images of yourself and be provided with a copy of the images.
 We will only disclose images to authorised bodies such as the police, who intend to use it for the purposes stated above.
-Please see Section 8 for details of how to request a copy of your information. |
+Please see Section 8 for details of how to request a copy of your information.

-Call Recordings:
+Call Recordings

 We may record telephone calls you make to our service for training and monitoring purposes.
 If this is the case, you will be informed via an automated message.
 The recording would include any personal information you provide to us during your call, such as your name and date of birth, as well as any information relating to your care.
-Any recordings made are automatically deleted after one year.
-Please see Section 8 for details of how to request a copy of your information. |

 We may share your information for the purpose of providing you with care, or another lawful reason, with our partners and other recipients.
 This could include the prevention or detection of fraud.
 We work in partnership with our commissioners and other health and care providers.
 These may include: